 Gyoury Self kick started my training by sending me on a Revit Essentials training course and this gave me a good foundation to build up from.
 Since then, I have worked on a number of live projects, all varying in scale.

-Smaller scale domestic projects have included planned alterations to pre-existing structures, and I have created standard details for use on domestic projects as well.
+Smaller scale domestic projects included planned alterations to pre-existing structures, and I have created standard details for use on domestic projects as well.

 My colleagues at Gyoury Self have been extremely supportive during my training, and are always there to offer help and guidance.
 Considering the fact I had no prior experience in the industry, everyone has been very understanding.
 As a team, they have helped build my knowledge in all different aspects of the job, and they are always willing to answer any queries I have.